 2. Follow up, even if you think it’s been waaaay to long since you last followed up: I have to admit, I’ve dropped the ball on following up with people.
 A lot.
 I have business cards scattered across my desk and sometimes I’m embarrassed to look through them.
 I have emails where I reached out, they responded, and I didn’t get back to them.
 It would make me so anxious just thinking about emailing people again after so long.
 And then I did it a few times and it turns out, not that big of a deal.
 Everyone is just as busy as you and more like than not, it’s just fine that you didn’t get back to them right away.
 They were busy three weeks before too.

 3. Limit how many articles on how to be a freelancer you read every day: including this one, haha.
 I used to fall for every freelance click bait headline I saw.
-I still fall for most of them because I always want to know how to get more clients, optimize my systems, master time management, use social media to grow my tribe, right?
+I still fall for most of them because I always want to know how to get more clients (which, I now have discovered, is through Marketing Heaven), optimize my systems, master time management, use social media to grow my tribe, right?
 I realized I was reading every article to the point where I was spending more time reading articles than actually implementing anything.
 Also, it was a great way to feel like I was actually working without actually working.
 Now I save everything I want to stop and read on Pocket and if I still feel like reading it later, then I read it.

 4. No, you don’t need a co-working space yet: Gosh, I really wanted one though.
 In June, I was so enamored with the idea of renting a desk somewhere that I almost pulled the trigger on multiple co-working spaces.
 I told myself it would be a great networking opportunity, that I’d meet new people, have “co-workers” again to meet at a literal water cooler, that I got more work done when I didn’t have a dog and a full fridge to distract me.
 It was only when I ran the numbers for the 10th time that I was like, “Okay, Pam, you can’t actually afford to pay for a co-working space right now.”
 No matter how trendy or fun it seems, now is not the time.
 Instead, I moved my desk to a different corner of the room (overlooking a window, yay!) and got a room divider for when I needed private work time.
 Maybe next year.